FarronF/limerick-council-meetings/meetings/2017/09/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th July 2017.md

 “That, the Charter for Limerick City and County Council’s Audit Committee, as

-circulated, be and is hereby adopted.”---
+circulated, be and is hereby adopted.”
+---
 7

 (ii)